HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         ```

     !!! note
-        - Skip linking on automation servers to avoid dependency conflicts
+        - Skip linking on automation servers to avoid dependency conflicts.

-        - Without linking, use:
-                - Linux/macOS: `./bin/dxclient`
-                - Windows: `node bin/dxclient`
+    If you choose not to link the application, run the following command instead:

+    === "Linux and Apple macOS"
+        ```bash
+        ./bin/dxclient
+        ```
+    === "Microsoft Windows"
+        ```bash
+        node bin/dxclient
+        ```

 5. (Optional) Configure storage volume.

     A `store` folder is automatically created.
 To use a different volume directory, run the following command:

     === "Linux and Apple macOS"
         ```bash